 practices that ensure that employees and applicants for employment

-are given equal opportunities without regard to race, color,
+are provided with equal opportunities without regard to race,

-national origin, ancestry, sex, age, religion, physical or mental
+color, national origin, ancestry, sex, age, religion, physical or

-genetic information or any other factor that is not related to the
+expression, genetic information, or any other factor that is not

 For positions located within the City and County of San

-will consider qualified applicants with criminal histories in a
+consider qualified applicants with criminal histories in a manner